nicky-mc/the-nexus-compendium/README.md

-# The Nexsus a D&D Campaign Companion and Compendium
+# The Nexus a D&D Campaign Companion and Compendium

 ## The Team